scosman/airplay-music-watcher/README.md

 ## Setup

 1) Download the [appriopiate binary](https://github.com/scosman/airplay-music-watcher/blob/main/README.md#which-binary-should-i-download) for your system from the latest release.
 2) Create a config file using JSON format below.
 You can add as many entries as you want.
-The device_name and action are used to identify the trigger, and the command and command_args are what is run when the event is triggered
+The device_name and action are used to identify the trigger, and the command is run when the event is triggered
 3) Run the server via command line and ensure it works as you want it to: `./airplay-music-watcher ./your_json_config.json`
 4) Setup the command to run on boot using systemd, launchd, or your daemon manager of choice!